Welcome to Whole Food Studio for beginners who like to create in and out of the kitchen

-But, how can you tell when everything is unrecognizable, dusted in cocoa powder?
+But, how can you tell when the ingredients are dusted in cocoa powder?

-And then instructions mention a medium frypan, medium mixing bowl, medium sized onions . . . so, what does medium look like?
+And then instructions mention a medium frypan, medium mixing bowl, medium sized onions . . . but what does medium look like?

 Now, what if you had what I wished for . . .

-recipes in 3 bite-sized easy steps that made cooking for beginners stress-free?
+- Recipes in bite-sized easy steps that makes cooking for beginners stress-free

-Each recipe that began with a list of ingredients.
+Each recipe begins with a list of ingredients.

-From the very start, you see which ones to chop or cut, grate or slice, brought to room temperature, left in the fridge or marinated for another 8 hours
+From the very start, you see what to chop or cut, grate or slice, bring to room temperature, leave in the fridge or marinate for another 8 hours.